L-PT-1463/pvz_zombie_rpg/README.md

 ## Collaborations And Shout Outs

-This game is done somewhat in collaboration with @anjomorto0's PvZ Rogue Garden as we will be using the same art style and sharing some of the sprites.
+This game is done somewhat in collaboration with @AnJoMorto's PvZ Rogue Garden as we will be using the same art style and sharing some of the sprites.
+You can consider this game part of the Rogue Garden universe.

 Special shout out to him.

 _Tools Used_